maniksarker25/maniksarker25/README.md

 I develop and code beautifully simple things and i love what i do.
 Just simple like that!

-Skills: ReactJs, Express , NodeJs, Mongodb
+Skills: ReactJs, ExpressJs, NodeJs, MongoDB

 - 🔭 I’m currently working on this page.